awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-managedblockchain-node.md

 The Amazon Resource Name \(ARN\) of the node\.

 `MemberId`  <a name="MemberId-fn::getatt"></a>
 The unique identifier of the member in which the node is created\.
+Applies only to Hyperledger Fabric\.

 `NetworkId`  <a name="NetworkId-fn::getatt"></a>
 The unique identifier of the network that the node is in\.